 Here are three steps develop killer story ideas:

-If you want to be a better reporter, you need to be reading the news.
-You need to know what’s going on in your beat and who the primary players are.
+If you want to be a better writer, you need to be reading the news.
+You need to know what’s going on in issues that you’re interested in and who the primary players are.

 A few good places to start: